Moscow on the Hudson

-Moscow on the Hudson is a 1984 American romantic comedy-drama film, written and directed by Paul Mazursky, starring Robin Williams as a Soviet circus musician who defects while on a visit to the United States.
-It co-stars María Conchita Alonso (in her American film debut), Elya Baskin as the circus clown, Savely Kramarov as one of two KGB apparatchiks, Alejandro Rey as the musician's immigration attorney, and Cleavant Derricks as his first American host and friend.
+Moscow on the Hudson is a 1984 American comedy-drama movie with a romance subplot.
+It was written and directed by Paul Mazursky.
+Moscow on the Hudson was released by Columbia Pictures on April 6, 1984.

+The movie stars Robin Williams as Vladimir Ivanov, a Soviet circus musician who defects while on a visit to the United States.
+It co-stars María Conchita Alonso (as Lucia Lombardo, a love interest of Ivanov's) in her first film role, and Cleavant Derricks (as Lionel Witherspoon, a Bloomingdale's security guard, and Ivanov's first American friend).
+Also featured are Elya Baskin (as the circus clown), Savely Kramarov (as one of two KGB apparatchiks), and Alejandro Rey (as Ivanov's immigration attorney).

-The film was released on April 6, 1984.
+The film received positive reviews from critics and grossed $25,068,724 against a $13 million budget.

 Plot

 Vladimir Ivanov, a saxophonist with the Moscow circus, lives in a crowded apartment with his extended family.
-In the grim living conditions and lack of personal freedom in the Soviet Union, he stands in lines for hours to buy toilet paper and shoes.
+In the grim living conditions and lack of personal freedom in the Soviet Union, he stands in lines for hours to buy toilet paper and a pair of shoes.

 When Boris, the apparatchik assigned to the circus, criticizes Vladimir for being late to rehearsal, and warns him that he may miss the approaching trip to New York City, Vladimir gives Boris a pair of shoes from the queue that made Vladimir late.

 While Ivanov is riding in his friend Anatoly's Lada, Anatoly stops to buy fuel for his car from a mobile black-market gasoline dealer.
 While the friends wait for the gasoline seller to fill Anatoly's jerrycans, the two practice their English.

 The circus troupe is sent to perform in New York City.

-Anatoly, who has talked of little else but defecting, cannot bring himself to go through with it; Vladimir, who had opposed the scheme as reckless and foolhardy, suddenly decides to do it.
-He runs from his Soviet controllers and hides behind a perfume counter at Bloomingdale's under the skirt of the clerk, Lucia Lombardo.
+Anatoly, who has talked of little else but defecting, cannot bring himself to go through with it; Vladimir, who had opposed the scheme as reckless and foolhardy, suddenly decides to do it while at Bloomingdale's, shopping for blue jeans.
+He runs from his Soviet controllers and hides behind a perfume counter at the Bloomingdale's under the skirt of the clerk, Lucia Lombard.

 When the NYPD and the FBI arrive, Vladimir stands up to his controllers and defects with news cameras rolling.
-Vladimir is left with nothing but the clothes on his back, the money in his pocket, and a pair of blue jeans that he had planned to buy for his girlfriend in Moscow.
+Vladimir is left with nothing but the clothes on his back, the money in his pocket, and the pair of blue jeans that he had planned to buy for his girlfriend in Moscow.

 Lionel Witherspoon, a security guard who protected Vladimir from his Soviet handlers during the defection, takes him home to Harlem to live with Lionel's mother, unemployed father, sister, and grandfather—a living arrangement noticeably similar to Vladimir's family back in Moscow.